kqito/use-light-atom/README.md

 ```

 ### Updating state outside of react
-We can update the state by rewriting the `atom.value` directly.
+We can update the state by using `atom.setValue`.

 This is useful when writing operations outside of the react lifecycle.